M

 1. Testing

-When gearing up for peak, ensure rigorously testing of your content and promotional plans on both test environments and in production well in advance.
-You don’t want to roll out untested strategies on Black Friday – that is not the time for experimentation!
+When gearing up for peak, ensure rigorous testing of your content and promotional plans on both test environments and in production well in advance.

 For digital commerce stores on Salesforce Commerce Cloud, we recommend using staging previews and creating a staff specific customer group to test in production.

 For digital commerce stores on Shopify, familiarize yourself with Shopify Flow so you can schedule content.
-We recommend testing on your pre-prod environment to ensure no issues occur on production if you have one.
-Where a pre-prod environment is not accessible, make all changes in a new theme so that you can thoroughly test.
-When ready, this can then be published manually or using Flow.
+We recommend testing on your pre-production environment to ensure no issues occur on production if you have one.

-When you’re considering media, be conscious of the size and impact of new content such as large images, GIFs, and videos.
+In terms of media, be conscious of the size and impact of new content such as large images, GIFs, and videos.
 They are all going to add weight to a page and potentially slow down the user experience.
 When making updates or changes to media assets, compress wherever possible and test the site speed to avoid bloating your website.

 To optimize stock management, conduct reviews of your inventory and work out whether there are likely scenarios of overselling products or underperforming products.
 Are these levels of risk you’re willing to take as a business?